hansenjohnson/interactive_map/README.md

 ## Approach / Overview

 I wrote this application in R. It relies heavily on 'Shiny' for the dynamic components (i.e. date slider bar, etc), 'leaflet' for interactive mapping, and 'googlesheets' for convenient, shared data input.
-Ideally a data originator can enter their sighting, glider detection, or otherwise into a common google spreadsheet, then open the shiny application and have it update immediately.

-Currently the app is live on my shinyapps.io account, but if it proves useful I hope to host it locally to improve performance and build in other capabilities.
+I have taken steps to keep the map's content up to date with as little effort as possible.
+Sightings data are read directly from a google spreadsheet shared with DFO and several other data originators.
+As soon as the spreadsheet is updated, the map updates as well.
+Glider tracklines and acoustic detections are updated hourly via server-side cron job.
+With planning, the same could be done for vessel and plane tracklines, but because these surveys are mostly concluded there's no need to keep them updated regularly.

 ## Description of Contents